Giorgia9806/Escape-The-Cop-3D-Simulation/README.md

 The goal: collect all the coins scattered around the level while avoiding a cop that starts chasing you once the tutorial phase ends.

 > Want to play it?
-Grab the ready-to-run Windows build from the [Releases page](https://github.com/Giorgia9806/Escape-The-Cop-3D-Simulation/releases/tag/v1.0) — no Unity installation needed.
+Here you can find the ready-to-run Windows build: [Releases page](https://github.com/Giorgia9806/Escape-The-Cop-3D-Simulation/releases/tag/v1.0) - no Unity installation needed.

 ---